Nozbe/NoOffice.org/_book/home.md

 What I usually do is freely draw on it and later take a photo of it with my smartphone to save in my note-taking app.
 This way I can refer back to it later.
 Usually I set the camera to a *document scan mode* so that the photo is not too glossy and I can clearly read what I wrote.

+### Get some fresh air!

+When you're taking a break from work, even for just a few minutes, make sure to open a window to let in some fresh air.
+Even an winter time it's a good practice.

+If you live in a big city and are concerned about air quality, get an air purifier.
+With increased air pollution, especially in large urban areas, there are lots of new devices on the market that can regularly clean up the air in your home office and also humidify it if that's what you need.

+Additionally a plant or two will always be a nice bonus to the ambiance of your workspace.

 ## Home office gear that I also recommend having

 Here is a short list of additional gear I recommend getting for your home office: